-How ZK brings scalability, privacy, and security to DeFi, DAOs, Bridges and more.
+How zk brings scalability, programmable transparency, and security to DeFi, DAOs, Bridges and more.

 Zero-Knowledge Proofs and Web3

-In 2008, the mysterious figure known as “Satoshi” revolutionized the financial world with the groundbreaking Bitcoin Whitepaper.
-From its inception, however, Bitcoin has suffered from a lack of scalability and privacy, two problems Satoshi likely understood but lacked the ability to solve.
-Today, zero-knowledge proofs offer the cryptography to fix both issues and the potential to revolutionize DeFi, DAOs, CEXes, cross-chain bridges, and Web3 as a whole.
+In 2008, the mysterious figure only known as “Satoshi” revolutionized the financial world with the groundbreaking Bitcoin Whitepaper.
+From its inception, however, Bitcoin has suffered from a lack of scalability and confidentiality, two problems Satoshi likely understood but couldn’t solve.
+Today, zero-knowledge proofs offer the cryptography to fix both issues and have the potential to revolutionize everything in Web3 from DeFi, Web3 gaming, DAOs, bridges, and more.

 But what are zero-knowledge proofs (ZKPs)?
 How can they possibly have such a major impact on so many different areas?
-Besides privacy and scalability, what are the other potential impacts ZKPs can have on Web3?
+Besides on-chain encryption and scalability, what are the other potential impacts ZKPs can have on Web3?

 Table of Contents:

 Simply put, ZKPs are a way to validate data without revealing it.
-They can allow DAOs to issue private payroll and payments to contractors or help protect your trading movements on DEXs.
+They can allow DAOs to issue payroll and payments to contractors on-chain or help protect your trading on DEXs from front running.
 They can massively increase the throughput of major chains by allowing them to store the proofs of transactions rather than the transaction data itself.
 It can help make Web3 more decentralized and may even help prevent bridge hacks and DeFi hacks.

 After years of research, projects like Findora are putting ZKPs into production.
 To see what’s coming around the corner for Web3 in 2023, let’s take a look at what ZKPs are and what their impact will be.